HartinderSingh/Exploratory-Data-Analysis/README.md

 # 📊 Exploratiry Data Analytics Project

 This project demonstrates SQL-based analysis over  data , focusing on business insights such as customer trends, sales performance, and segmentation.
-It is designed as a complete **Business Analyst portfolio project** using **T-SQL** and **SQL Server**.
+It is designed  using **T-SQL** and **SQL Server**.

 ---